adicu/pantograph/README.md

 `fill_polygon(self, points, color = "#000")` - Draw a filled polygon on the
 canvas.

+`draw_image(self, name, x, y, width=None, height=None)` - Draw an image on
+the canvas.
+The `name` parameter is the name of the image, pantograph will search for an image by that name in your current directory at "images/*handler_name*/*name*" and then at "images/*name*" where *handler_name* is the name of your handler, and *name* is the name passed the function.
+If you do not supply a width or a height, the actual width and height of the image will be used.

 #### Event Callbacks

 All event callbacks are passed an `InputEvent` object which contains the